kailas711/kailas711/README.md

-## Heloo there 👋 Wellcome to my GitHub profile
+## Helloo there 👋 Wellcome to my GitHub profile

 🔭 I’m currently working on Machine Learning 📈 and Data Science 📊 Learning about computer vision , AWS and NLP 🤓